SAMMISolutions/docs/doc_posts/_integrations-obs/obs.md

 LioranBoard communicates with OBS via OBS Websocket (OBSWS), which allows you to remotely control and listen to OBS Studio events.

 #### Install OBS Websocket
-We recommend installing the latest 4.9.X version.
-Please note that the upcoming OBS Websocket 5.0 and above is not compatible with LioranBoard.
+We recommend installing the latest 4.9.1 version.

+{% include alert.html text="While LioranBoard can connect to OBSWS 5.0 now, it's generally discouraged to be using it unless it's for testing and developing purposes.
+Some extensions are NOT compatible and will need to be migrated." type="warning" %}

 <a href="https://obsproject.com/forum/resources/obs-websocket-remote-control-obs-studio-from-websockets.466/"><button type="button" class="btn btn-outline-secondary">Download OBS Websocket</button></a>